AnyBody/tutorials/Scaling/lesson3.md

 ```

 Reloading the model and looking at the bones shown in the Model View, we
 can see that these bones are now merged.
-To highlight the differences,
-we select one of them.
-This will produce the following picture.
+It will produce the following picture.

 <img src="_static/lesson3/image2.png" alt="Target and scaled source bone" width="60%">